bkieselEducational/OAuth-1.0a-from-Scratch/README.md

     return to_unicode(sig)
 ```

-Ultimately, the signature will be included with the request by being included in the Authorization Header which is defined as being of type 'OAuth'
+**Ultimately, the signature will be included with the request by being included in the Authorization Header which is defined as being of type 'OAuth'.**